 Council's principal goal for stormwater over the next ten years is:

 • To provide for the collection and disposal of stormwater to acceptable environmental standards

-Significant infrastructure issues and decisions are tabled on the following pages.
+Significant infrastructure issues and decisions are tabled below.
 The highlighted option is the preferred approach for addressing the identified issue.